Ruud van Nistelrooy: Manchester United

 On 11 July 2024, Van Nistelrooy was appointed as an assistant coach for Premier League club Manchester United on a two-year contract.
-He was originally tasked to work alongside Erik ten Hag, however following the sacking of the latter on 28 October, he was appointed as interim head coach.
+He was originally tasked to work alongside Erik ten Hag; however, following the sacking of the latter on 28 October, he was appointed as interim head coach.
 Two days later in his first game, he led Manchester United to a 5–2 win over Leicester City in the EFL Cup.
 On 7 November, Van Nistelrooy led his club to their first European win in 13 months in a 2–0 win against PAOK.
 In what would be his final game in charge, he oversaw a 3–0 league win, again over Leicester City.
 Upon the arrival of new head coach Ruben Amorim, Van Nistelrooy departed the club.
 He finished his tenure as interim manager with three wins and one draw in four matches.

 Leicester City

-On 29 November 2024, Van Nistelrooy was appointed manager of Premier League club Leicester City on a two-and-a-half-year deal running until June 2027 replacing Steve Cooper.
+On 29 November 2024, Van Nistelrooy was appointed manager of Premier League club Leicester City on a two-and-a-half-year deal running until June 2027, replacing Steve Cooper.
 On 3 December 2024, he got his first win as a Premier League manager, in his home debut game and winning 3–1 against West Ham United.
 Leicester then followed up the win by drawing 2–2 with Brighton at home on 8 December 2024.

-Following the draw with Brighton, Leicester began an awful run of form of only one win in 17 games, with a 4–0 away defeat to Newcastle United on 14 December 2024, then a 3–0 loss at home to relegation rivals Wolverhampton Wanderers.
-The defeat to Wolves began a run of eight losses in a row at home for the foxes without scoring, which was a new record in English football.
+Following the draw with Brighton, Leicester began a bleak run of form of only one win in 17 games, with a 4–0 away defeat to Newcastle United on 14 December 2024, then a 3–0 loss at home to relegation rivals Wolverhampton Wanderers.
+The defeat to Wolves began a run of eight losses in a row at home for the Foxes without scoring, which was a new record in English football.
 On 26 January 2025, he won his first away game at Tottenham Hotspur 2–1, and that saw the Foxes end a run of eight games without a win.

 On 20 April 2025, Leicester were relegated to the Championship after losing 1–0 at home to league leaders Liverpool.
 This left the Foxes 18 points off safety with five games to play and extended their run of home losses without scoring to nine games, also giving Leicester the record of the first team in top flight history to go nine games without scoring at home.

 On 27 June 2025, van Nistelrooy left Leicester by mutual consent.

+Netherlands

+On 16 January 2026, Van Nistelrooy was announced as assistant coach of the Netherlands national team, and would commence in the role on 1 February 2026, in preparation for the upcoming 2026 FIFA World Cup in North America.